-Argument Description

-any A variable or expression that you want to test to determine whether its value is null
+Argument Description any A variable or expression that you want to test to determine whether its value is null

-its value is fiuli

 Boolean.
 Returns true if any is null and false if it is not.

 Use IsNull to test whether a user-entered value or a value retrieved from the database is null.
 IsNull works for all datatypes but does not work for arrays.